TIBCOSoftware/snappydata/docs/install/building_from_source.md

 - **snappy-connectors** - Connector for Apache Geode and a Change-Data-Capture (CDC) connector.

-  The _spark_, _store_, and _spark-jobserver_ directories are required to be clones of the respective SnappyData repositories and are integrated into the top-level SnappyData project as git submodules.
+  The _spark_, _store_, _spark-jobserver_, _aqp_, and _snappy-connectors_ directories are required to be clones of the respective SnappyData repositories and are integrated into the top-level SnappyData project as git submodules.
 When working with submodules, updating the repositories follows the normal [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 One can add some aliases in gitconfig to aid pull/push as follows:

 ```pre
 [alias]